 When a decedent has not created a will, his or her estate must go through the Virginia probate process under its intestate succession laws.
 This ensures that the property within the estate goes where it’s supposed to.
 The court doesn’t do any hands-on management of the estate, though, so it will either select an executor or approve an executor the estate’s heirs have appointed.

-As is stated above, the probate process for testate estates is only used if the decedent owned real property and/or $50,000-plus in personal property.
+As stated above, the probate process for testate estates is only used if the decedent owned real property and/or $50,000-plus in personal property.
 This is again done under the supervision of the court to safeguard the estate from any situation that could put it in harm’s way, especially when it is of significant value.
 Because a valid will is present, the court appoints the executor listed, unless that person has died as well.

-Virginia inheritance laws uniquely include a probate tax in the probate process that is based off the value of the estate in question.
+Virginia inheritance laws uniquely include a probate tax in the probate process that is based on the value of the estate in question.
 Most often, this is a $1 state tax and $0.33 local tax for every $1,000 within the estate.
 So if your estate were valued at $100,000, your probate tax would be $133.

 Whether there’s a will or not, an estate cannot be distributed among its heirs until the debts of the deceased are taken settled.
 For example, an executor will not only be required to pay off the decedent’s taxes, but also his or her final expenses (if they were paid from outside of the estate), credit bills and any other general costs.

 Virginia does not employ probate-specific courts.
-Instead all probate cases are handled directly through the circuit courts of the county where the decedent lived.
+Instead, all probate cases are handled directly through the circuit courts of the county where the decedent lived.

-Spouses in Virginia Inheritance Laws
+Virginia Inheritance Laws for Spouses